Healthy Aging and Fall Prevention

 Fit to Retire

 Good health is an important factor for quality of life in retirement.
-To achieve optimal health, adopt healthy lifestyle choices before retirement.
+To achieve optimal health, adopt healthy lifestyle choices before and after retirement.

-The Fit to Retire booklet is a healthy aging resource for older adults aged 55 and older who are thinking about retirement.
-This resource addresses the four health factors essential to chronic disease prevention and fall prevention including: staying connected socially, getting fit for life, healthy eating and stress management.
+For adults who are thinking about retirement, the Fit to Retire booklet addresses the four health factors essential to chronic disease prevention and fall prevention including: staying connected socially and physically active, healthy eating and stress management.

 According to the Public Health Agency of Canada, age-friendly communities are communities that modify, build, and put in place policies, services and structures that support and enable people to age actively.
-By including older adults in, and valuing their contribution to, all aspects of community life, age-friendly communities provide opportunities for people of every age, stage and ability to live safe, healthy, meaningful and active lives in their own community or home.
+By including older adults in, all aspects of community life, age-friendly communities provide opportunities for people of every age, stage and ability to live safe, healthy, meaningful and active lives in their own community or home.

 Features of an age-friendly community may include: